ccpu/electron-vite-tailwind-monorepo-template/README.md

 That's all you need! 🎉

+> [!NOTE]
+> This template comes with React pre-configured and ready to use.
+No additional setup or renderer creation is needed - just start coding your React application!

 > [!TIP]
 > You can explore the demo application for various frameworks and operating systems in the [Deployment](https://github.com/ccpu/electron-vite-tailwind-monorepo-template/deployments) section.
 > This will allow you to see how the application performs across different environments.